 Narc Buzz.
 A small dictionary of pop-psyche terms.

-The topic is beguiling and sure enough, social media, popular psychology have created weird and wonderful definitions around the Narcissistic behaviour and the variety of Narcissism available (back in the day there was only one type of Narcissist- although that has always been on the spectrum of how deeply affected someone is), but hey, I am older than Google.
+The topic of Narcissism is beguiling and sure enough, social media, popular psychology have created weird and wonderful definitions around the Narcissistic behaviour and the variety of Narcissism available (back in the day there was only one type of Narcissist- although that has always been on the spectrum of how deeply affected someone is), but hey, I am older than Google.

 https://www.theechosociety.org.uk/events-1/face-face-counselling

-Should you wish to watch anyone on Youtube, I would recommend;
+Should you wish to watch anyone on Youtube, I would recommend:

 Doctor Ramani would be a good choice, closely followed by Professor Sam Vaknin- they both bring their own personality and insights but they are the most reliable of people to watch.